Montréal to Rome (YUL–FCO) — Airlines, Schedules & Connections

 Flights from YUL to FCO

-Montreal / Pierre Elliott Trudeau International Airport (YUL) and Rome–Fiumicino Leonardo da Vinci International Airport (FCO) are connected by nonstop service from Air Canada.
-With 7 weekly departures, this is a regularly served route.
+Montreal / Pierre Elliott Trudeau International Airport (YUL) and Rome–Fiumicino Leonardo da Vinci International Airport (FCO) are connected by nonstop service from Air Canada and Air Transat.
+With 60 weekly departures, this is a heavily served route.

 YUL to FCO Flight Duration and Schedule

-Nonstop flight time from YUL to FCO ranges from 8 hours 5 minutes.
+Nonstop flight time from YUL to FCO is about 8 hours 1 minutes gate to gate.
 The route covers a distance of 4,092 miles (6,585 km).
-There are approximately 7 weekly flights outbound and 7 return, totaling 14 flights per week in both directions.
+There are approximately 60 weekly flights outbound and 60 return, totaling 120 flights per week in both directions.

 Connecting Options and Alternatives